luxonis/depthai-hardware/docs/source/pages/guides/calibration.rst

   confirming the epiplolar lines correctly align left and right, the depth is still incorrect, perhaps your left and right cameras are swapped.
   In that case you could retry the calibration with changed board config, or simply swap the board sockets the cameras are plugged into.

 TOF Calibration
 ################

-Time-of-Flight (ToF) calibration is a process used to ensure the accuracy and reliability of a ToF camera system.
-ToF cameras measure the distance to a subject or object by emitting a light signal (usually infrared) and then measuring the time it takes for the light to bounce back to the camera.
+The Time-of-Flight (ToF) calibration is essential for aligning the ToF sensor with other cameras in the system.
+This procedure focuses on obtaining extrinsic parameters, which are crucial for ensuring coordinated operation among different cameras.
+Note that this calibration does not enhance the depth accuracy, as that aspect is managed by the device's firmware.

 Calibration procedure
 *********************

+The procedure should be the same as for the :ref:`Depth Calibration <Depth Calibration>` procedure.
 If you have already installed the DepthAI repository, you can update it for TOF calibration with the following commands:

 .. code-block:: bash